-The Board of Directors presently has ten members.
-The Board of Directors has nominated three directors for election to the class whose term of office expires in 2011.
-All of the nominees listed below are also incumbent directors previously elected by the stockholders.
-If elected at the Annual Meeting, each nominee would serve until the 2014 Annual Meeting and until his or her successor is elected and has qualified, or, if sooner, until his or her death, resignation or removal.
+Our Board presently has ten members.
+There are four directors in the class whose term of office expires in 2012.
+One such incumbent director, Gerard Mead, provided notice to our Board on September 19, 2011, that he would not stand for re-election to the Board, but would serve the remainder of his term, which expires on the date of the Annual Meeting.
+In October 2011, our Board reduced the size of the Board from ten directorships to nine, effective at the Annual Meeting, and also reduced the size of the class whose term of office expires in 2012 from four directors to three.
+Therefore, the Board has nominated three directors for election to the class whose term of office expires in 2015.
+All of the nominees listed below are also incumbent directors previously elected by the stockholders, except for Jack Reilly, who was appointed by the Board on January 11, 2011, to fill a vacancy.
+If elected at the Annual Meeting, each nominee would serve until the 2015 Annual Meeting and until his successor is elected and has qualified, or, if sooner, until his death, resignation or removal.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-Two of our directors attended the 2010 Annual Meeting of Stockholders.
+Two of our directors attended the 2011 Annual Meeting of Stockholders.

 Directors are elected by a plurality of all the votes cast at the Annual Meeting.
-Therefore, for the three director positions, the nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) will be elected.
-Abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote.
+Therefore, for the three director positions, the three nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) will be elected.
+"WITHHOLD" votes and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our management.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.